ianre657/Introdction2AI_2018spring/hw1/HW1_Report.md

 ![pic1-2: pic1-1 in a logarithmic scale](./pic/cmp_log_eng.png)

 When it comes to pratical usage.
 For the sake of efficiency, it's better to apply IDS when the solution doesn't contains no more than 6 steps and use A* instead when it does.
 The question is that how can we know the steps that a solution would take before actually build a search tree on it?
-I suggest that use the heuristic function in A* search to estimate the step of a solution.
+I suggest that __using the heuristic function in A* search to estimate the steps of a optimal solution__.